Abu Zakariya Yahya al-Wattasi

 The Wattasids (or Banu Wattas) were a Moroccan Berber clan related to the Marinid sultans of Morocco.
 They were traditionally established in the Rif, holding the citadel of Tazuta as their base.

 The Portuguese capture of Ceuta in 1415 had taken the Moroccans by surprise.
 In 1418, the Marinid sultan Abu Said Uthman III of Morocco led an army to recover it, but the siege failed.
 This led to widespread disaffection with the sultan and instability in the Marinid state.
 This culminated in a coup in Fez in 1420 (sometimes dated 1419), in which the sultan Abu Said Uthman III was assassinated, leaving behind only a one-year-old child, Abu Muhammad Abd al-Haqq II as son and heir, supported by Abu Zakariya.
 A succession struggle broke out immediately as other pretenders quickly emerged.
 Opportunistically, the Nasrid rulers of Granada and the Abdalwadids of Tlemcen intervened, each sponsoring different candidates for the Moroccan throne.

 At the time, Abu Zakariya Yahya al-Wattasi was serving as the long-time governor of Salé for the Marinids.
 Hearing the news of the sultan's assassination, Abu Zakariya hurried from Salé and seized control of the royal palace of Fez, proclaiming the orphan child Abd al-Haqq as the new Marinid sultan and appointing himself his regent and chief minister (vizier).
 Abu Zakariya's intervention had been facilitated by the old Marinid palace bureaucracy, who feared the other candidates would deliver Morocco to foreign domination.

 But the writ of Abu Zakariya did not extend much beyond the palace.
 Refusing to recognize the Wattasid minister, Morocco quickly descended into disorder and strife.
 Granadan and Tlemcen interventions and intrigues continued, regional governors seized control of their districts, selling and re-selling their allegiance to the highest bidder, Sufi-inspired religious radicals drummed up mobs to seize control of urban centers and take to the field, while rowdy rural nomads, the Hilalian Bedouin tribesmen, availed themselves of the general breakdown of law and order to launch a series of bandit raids on smaller towns and settlements.
 With Morocco in disorder, pressure on the Portuguese in Ceuta was lifted, (save for the occasional makeshift puritan column that marched up to the walls of Ceuta to demand a trial of arms).
 The Portuguese used this respite to entrench themselves firmly in Ceuta.

-Anarchy would continue to prevail in Morocco for the next several years, as Abu Zakariya struggled to defeat the string of pretenders and stich the country back together, in the name of the young Marinid child-sultan.
+Anarchy would continue to prevail in Morocco for the next several years, as Abu Zakariya struggled to defeat the string of pretenders and stitch the country back together, in the name of the young Marinid child-sultan.